turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

     The program has to read data and send commands to the subsystems by exchanging data in the form of C-structs via SPI.

 According to these criteria, MicroPython, Python, C and C++ were compared and the results are shown in Table \\ref{criteria}.
-While Python shows it strengths in usability, it falls short in efficiency, where C shines.
+While Python shows its strengths in usability, it falls short in efficiency, where C shines.
 MicroPython may fix those shortcomings, but for a clear statement there is not enough information yet, which is why the comparison of example implementations are needed.
 MicroPython also comes with its own caveats in the form of missing libraries for D-bus and SPI on the Linux platform.
 Implementation of the missing parts is possible and relatively straightforward, but may have to be done in C. C++ addresses many of the shortcomings of C and is the clear leader in this comparison.

 Table: Project-based Evaluation Criteria \\label{criteria}